Biomedical Data Science and Bioinformatics

 At Emmes, we realize that technology has changed the possibilities of global clinical research.
-Advances in high-throughput laboratory testing and digital technologies enable our clients to conduct sophisticated systems biology studies in clinical trial settings, deepening knowledge of clinical outcomes.
+Advances in high-throughput laboratory testing and digital technologies enable our clients to conduct sophisticated systems biology, biomarker, and other clinical studies with large scale endpoints, deepening knowledge of clinical outcomes.

 We’ve learned that collaboration between scientists, clinicians, biostatisticians and IT experts produces the highest quality results.
 That kind of thinking guides us.

-To detect key patterns in your “-omics” data, we employ state-of-the-art statistical, data science, and computational methodologies including machine learning, advanced data visualization, pathways analysis, scalable cloud computing, clinical data management and reproducible data analysis methods.
+To detect key patterns in your “-omics” or other large-scale data, we employ state-of-the-art statistical, data science, and computational methodologies including machine learning, advanced data visualization, pathways analysis, scalable cloud computing, clinical data management and reproducible data analysis methods.

 To ensure timely delivery of high quality data for your study, we utilize cloud computing and automation to scale resources on demand with your study’s data processing and analysis needs.
 We ensure that all analytical steps are fully automated, beginning with raw data and ending with report generation.
-Armed with such bioinformatics research, you gain more robust and compressive assessments of treatment response on the molecular level including subject-level response heatmaps, pathway maps color-coded by treatment effect, as well as time trends of co-regulated functional modules.
+Armed with such research, you gain more robust and compressive assessments, e.g., better understanding of treatment response on the molecular level including subject-level response heatmaps, pathway maps color-coded by treatment effect, as well as time trends of co-regulated functional modules.

 - Genomics (WGS, WES, targeted panels)